 One reason why the two terms are used so interchangeably is because the word “chatbot” is simply easier to say.
 A chatbot also feels tangible to our imagination – I visualize a tiny robot that has conversations behind a computer screen with people.
-Whereas a conversational AI is more conceptual than physical in nature.
+Whereas a conversational artificial intelligence is more conceptual than physical in nature.

 One common application for conversational AI is to be incorporated into chatbots.
 Chatbots provide convenient, immediate and effortless experiences for customers by getting customers the answers they need quickly.
 Instead of scrolling through pages of FAQs or sitting through long wait times on hold to speak to an agent, customers can receive a reply in seconds.
-However, not all chatbots use conversational AI.
+However, not all chatbots use AI.

 Find out what your ROI will be if you build an AI chatbot.
 Try our free Conversational AI ROI calculator today.

 Perhaps you’ve been frustrated before when a website’s chatbot continually asks you for the same information or failed to understand what you were saying.
-In this scenario, you likely engaged with a scripted, rules-based chatbot, with little to no conversational AI.
+In this scenario, you likely engaged with a scripted, rules-based chatbot, with little to no AI.